PredixDev/predix-analytics-sample/analytics/demo-timeseries-adder-with-model/demo-timeseries-adder-with-model-java/README.md

-#demo-timeseries-adder-java
+#demo-timeseries-adder-with-model-java

-A java-based sample analytic that adds two timeseries arrays for the Predix Analytics platform.
+A java-based sample analytic that adds two timeseries arrays using a trained model for the Predix Analytics platform.

 ## Compiled binaries
 Refer to the [Releases](https://github.com/PredixDev/predix-analytics-sample/releases) page for compiled binaries you can upload directly to Predix Analytics.